January 14, 2019,

 Ram Truck Brand

-Ram continues to outperform the competition and sets the benchmarks for:
+Ram continues to outperform the competition and sets the benchmark for:

-- Most luxurious: Ram Limited with real wood, real leather and 12-inch Uconnect touchscreen
+- Most luxurious: Ram 1500 Tungsten with real metal and leather elements and a new 14.5-inch Uconnect touchscreen

 - The most cargo space available in any traditional full size cargo van

 - Most capable full-size off-road pickup – Ram Power Wagon

 - Most awarded light-duty truck in America

 - Highest owner loyalty of any half-ton pickup

 The latest J.D.
 Power APEAL study

 , which rates the emotional bond between customers and their vehicles, named the 2023 Ram 1500 as the best full-size light-duty pickup.

 Ram is part of the portfolio of brands offered by leading global automaker and mobility provider Stellantis.
 For more information regarding Stellantis (NYSE: STLA), please visit www.stellantis.com

 Follow Ram and company news and video on: